cosmos/sdk-tutorials/academy/ibc/ibc-tooling.md

 <HighlightBox type="synopsis">

-In this section:
+In this section, you will discover the following tools:

-* Cosmos network instrumentation
-* Zone map
-* Zone metrics
+* MapOfZones
-* Mintscan Explorer
+* Mintscan
 * IOBScan

 </HighlightBox>

 In this section, you will take a look at three very helpful visualization tools for the IBC network.
 They include information on the chains in the network (hub and zones), connections, channels, and transactions.